-We recommend that the parish take as its need elderly housing is not maintained at figure for specialist dwellings a minimum of 35 dwellings, split approximately 35% affordable and 65% market.
+We recommend that the parish take as its need figure for specialist dwellings a minimum of 35 dwellings, split approximately 35% affordable and 65% market.

 There could also be a need for up to 228 additional places of retirement housing, or, where desired by residents, the adaptation of existing homes or provision of new ones according to Lifetime Homes standards.